Version Control with Git

 What is the output of the last command in

-$ cat venus.txt #this will print the contents of venus.txt to the screen
+$ cat ketchup.md # this will print the content of ketchup.md on screen

-4. output Error because you have changed venus.txt without committing the changes
+4. Error because you have changed ketchup.md without committing the changes

 Checking Understanding of git diff

-Consider this command: git diff HEAD~9 mars.txt.
+Consider this command: git diff HEAD~9 guacamole.md.
 What do you predict this command will do if you execute it?
 What happens when you do execute it?
 Why?

-Try another command, git diff [ID] mars.txt, where ID is replaced with the unique identifier for your most recent commit.
+Try another command, git diff [ID] guacamole.md, where ID is replaced with the unique identifier for your most recent commit.
 What do you think will happen, and what does happen?

 Getting Rid of Staged Changes

-git checkout can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
-Make a change to mars.txt, add that change using git add, then use git checkout to see if you can remove your change.
+git restore can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
+Make a change to guacamole.md, add that change using git add, then use git restore to see if you can remove your change.

 Explore and Summarize Histories